-The American Bach Soloists' most recent audio recording features soprano Mary Wilson singing a collection of virtuoso vocal works by Handel, including his settings of Laudate pueri Dominum and Silete venti, and the American Bach Choir in a disc of Bach’s Motets for Double Chorus.
+The American Bach Soloists’ most recent audio recordings feature soprano Mary Wilson singing a collection of virtuoso vocal works by Handel, including his settings of Laudate pueri Dominum and Silete venti, and the American Bach Choir in a disc of Bach’s Motets for Double Chorus.

 SUPPORT - ANNUAL GIVING

-The American Bach Soloists have been recipients of major grants from The Ann and Gordon Getty Foundation, The AT&T Foundation Matching Gifts Program, The AXA Foundation Matching Gifts Program, The Bernard Osher Foundation, The Charles Hosmer Morse Foundation, Citi Bank, The Clarence E. Heller Charitable Foundation, Clorox Foundation, County of Marin, E. Nakamichi Foundation, Google, Grants for the Arts/San Francisco Hotel Tax Fund, Mechanics Bank, The National Endowment for the Arts, The San Francisco Foundation, Wells Fargo Foundation, and The Wallis Foundation.
+The American Bach Soloists have been recipients of major grants from The Ann and Gordon Getty Foundation, The AT&T Foundation Matching Gifts Program, The AXA Foundation Matching Gifts Program, Bank of America, The Bernard Osher Foundation, The Charles Hosmer Morse Foundation, Citi Bank, The Clarence E. Heller Charitable Foundation, Clorox Foundation, County of Marin, E. Nakamichi Foundation, The Florence Gould Foundation, Google, Grants for the Arts, Mechanics Bank, The National Endowment for the Arts, The Sack Family Fund, The San Francisco Foundation, Wells Fargo Foundation, and The Wallis Foundation.
 An administrative staff and Board of Directors support ABS’s activities as a not-for-profit 501(c)(3) organization.